 Can I use free antivirus?

-A free antivirus can provide you with everything you need to scan a computer or mobile device for viruses and malware.
-This makes free antivirus solutions an invaluable tool for consumers who can’t afford a paid antivirus.
+A free antivirus can provide everything you need to scan a computer or mobile device for viruses and malware.
+This makes free antivirus solutions invaluable for consumers who can’t afford a paid antivirus.

-Paid antivirus software comes with additional security features designed to keep your machine safe.
+Paid antivirus software has additional security features to keep your machine safe.
 This includes real-time protection that scans things like the sites you visit.
-In addition, paid antivirus programs include things like email scanning, camera protection, parental controls, password management and dark web monitoring.
+In addition, paid antivirus programs include things like email scanning, camera protection, parental controls, password management, and dark web monitoring.

 How do I uninstall McAfee or AVG?